udacity/create-your-own-adventure/english/coffee/Paris/taxi-trouble/taxi-trouble.md

-You start walking towards the taxi-stand and begin to formulate a plan to save your homeland from sinister marshmallow encroachment.
+You start walking towards the taxi-stand and begin formulating a plan to save your homeland from sinister marshmallow encroachment.
-Surely the French will be able to assist you?

 Suddenly you realize you are being followed by someone in the marshmallow mafia!!!

 He must have overheard your conversation with the beautiful French woman.

 [Do you confront him?](marshmallow-mafia/mafia.md)

 or